 - 2. Merge the runs (N-way merge).
 We assume (for now) that N < M. - 1.
 Use N blocks of memory to buffer input runs, and 1 block to buffer output.
 Read the first block of each run into its buffer page - 2. repeat - 1.
 Select the first record (in sort order) among the N blocks for the runs - 2.
 Write the record to the output buffer.
 If the output buffer is full write it to disk. - Delete the record from its input buffer block.
-If the buffer block becomes empty then transfer the next block (if any) of the run into the buffer.

-until all blocks of all runs are processed
+If the buffer block becomes empty then transfer the next block (if any) of the run into the buffer. - 3. until all blocks for the runs are empty: